xaviermilgo/Chimay-Red-tiny/README.md

 ## Dependencies
 This exploits **does not** require any dependecies.
-It uses default python modules; requests,socket,hashlib and time.
+It uses default python modules; urllib,socket,hashlib and time.

 ## Bug reports and support
 Incase of any problem, please open a issue, I will be ready to assist you.